sadiasakharkar/GigglesAndCode/Song/README.md

-Here’s a cute README for your script:

----

 # `GigglesAndCode`: Line-by-Line Song Printer 🎵💻

 Welcome to `GigglesAndCode`!
 Dive into a charming Python script that prints song lyrics one letter at a time, making each line feel like a personal performance.
 Perfect for adding a touch of magic to your command line experience!